Professor Joseph Alulis

 South Texas College Mid-Valley Campus G-288

-We are honored to announce this year’s speaker will be Professor William Morrisey.
-His talk is titled, "What's So Funny about the Law?"
+We are honored to announce this year’s speaker will be Professor Joseph Alulis (University of Chicago).

 “Shakespeare is as great a philosopher as he is a poet - that, indeed, his greatness as a poet derives even more from his power as a thinker than from his genius for linguistic expression, and that his continuing appeal and influence is a reflection of his possessing great wisdom.”